Street Dogs: History

-While on tour opening for Flogging Molly on February 27, 2007, show at the Sokol Auditorium in Omaha, NE, bass player Johnny Rioux collapsed on stage due to an apparent seizure.
+While on tour opening for Flogging Molly on February 27, 2007, at the Sokol Auditorium in Omaha, NE, bass player Johnny Rioux collapsed on stage due to an apparent seizure.
 McColgan stopped the show and called for paramedics.
 At the start of the Flogging Molly set, lead singer Dave King dedicated the show to Johnny and announced that he was all right and would be well enough to play the next night in St. Louis.
 Following that tour, more dates came headlining as well as European shows.

 In February 2008, it was announced that the Street Dogs signed on to Hellcat Records.
 Their fourth album, State of Grace, for Hellcat, which they started recording in early February 2008, once again with Ted Hutt was released on July 8, 2008.

 At recent shows, Street Dogs have been promoting Oxfam America, a humanitarian organization fighting poverty and hunger.
 McColgan spoke to the crowd mid-set at the Bamboozle Festival in New Jersey in May 2008 about the organization while wearing an Oxfam T-shirt.

 In support of State of Grace, the band toured at the Vans Warped Tour 2008 as a main stage act.
 Following their Warped tour stint, the group set out on their successful fall State Of Grace headlining tour and then went to Europe for the European Eastpak Antidote tour.

 The band released their fifth album, Street Dogs, on August 31, 2010 on Hellcat Records.

 On February 21, 2011, the band performed at an acoustic show with Tom Morello, Tim McIlrath, Wayne Kramer, and Ike Reilly in Madison, Wisconsin, in support of the ongoing protests against Gov. Scott Walker's proposed Budget Repair Bill.

 In March 2011, the Street Dogs announced a five-week stint on the 2011 Vans Warped Tour, from June 24 until July 30.
 This would be their third time on the tour, after 2005 and 2008.
 After the Warped Tour, the band planned a European festival tour in August, and then Australia and Japan in October.

 The band embarked on the nine date Sham Rock-N-Roll Festival in September 2011 where they were the co-headlining act for the Dropkick Murphys.
 Other than appearances on various Warped Tour lineups, this was the first time McColgan toured with his former band since quitting thirteen years earlier.
 McColgan would even join the Dropkick Murphys onstage for performances of such songs as "Barroom Hero" and "Far Away Coast" from the Do or Die album.